Certified Nursing Assistant Programs in Oklahoma – 2023 Guide

 How long is a CNA program in Oklahoma?

 On average, a CNA program in Oklahoma takes approximately 2 to 4 months to complete.
-Students who enroll in the full-time course can expect to receive their certification within two months, while part-time students usually take four months.
+Students who enrol in the full-time course can expect to receive their certification within two months, while part-time students usually take four months.

 Thus, the duration of a CNA program in Oklahoma is between two and four months.